ODIAC Fossil Fuel CO₂ Emissions

 df.head(5)

-We can now explore the ODIAC fossil fuel emission time series available (January 2000 -December 2022) for the Texas, Dallas area of USA.
-We can plot the data set using the code below:
+We can now explore the ODIAC fossil fuel emission time series available for our AOI.
+We can plot the data set using the code below.

 # Figure size: 20 representing the width, 10 representing the height